qed-builders/tech-challenge/README.md

 ## Tech Stack

-As long as the solution is built using web technologies, you can use any tools you like (at QED, we mostly use `React` with `styled-components`).
+As long as the solution is built using web technologies, you can use any tools you like (at QED, we use `React`).

 ## Browser Support